deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 ---

-## MT6000 as Tailscale Subnet Router
+## Flint 2 as Tailscale Subnet Router

 The subnet router lets any Tailscale node reach devices on your home LAN (192.168.8.x) without installing Tailscale on those devices.
 This is critical for IP cameras, PoE devices, and anything that cannot run Tailscale.